Itabashi Tokyo, Japan Travel Guide

 Pros for rural exploration.

-Cons for getting around the city.
+Cons for moving about the city.

 Bicycles are a good option for short distances within Itabashi's residential areas and parks.